Devil facial tumour disease: Preservation response

 Due to the decreased life expectancy of the devils with DFTD, affected individuals have begun breeding at younger ages in the wild, with reports that many only live to participate in one breeding cycle.
 Hence, Tasmanian devils appear to have changed breeding habits in response to the disease; females had previously begun to breed annually at age two, for about three more years, dying thereafter of a variety of causes.
 Populations are now characterised by onset of breeding at age one, dying of DFTD, on average, shortly thereafter.
 Social interactions have been seen to contribute to spread of DFTD in a local area.

 The decline in devil numbers is also an ecological problem, since its presence in the Tasmanian forest ecosystem is believed to have prevented the establishment of the red fox, with the most recent known organism accidentally being introduced into Tasmania in 1998.
 Tasmanian devil young may now be more vulnerable to red fox predation, as pups are left alone for long periods of time.

 In response to the impact of DFTD on Tasmanian devil populations, 47 devils have been shipped to mainland Australian wildlife parks to attempt to preserve the genetic diversity of the species.
 The largest of these efforts is the Devil Ark project in Barrington Tops, New South Wales; an initiative of the Australian Reptile Park.
 This project aims to create a set of one thousand genetically representative devils, and is now a major focus of the insurance policy.

+In August 2023, the Devil Ark at Barrington celebrated the birth of the 500th devil since the project was launched.

 The Tasman peninsula is being considered as a possible "clean area" with the single narrow access point controlled by physical barriers.
 The Tasmanian Department of Primary Industries and Water is experimenting on culling infected animals with some signs of success.

 A diagnostic blood test was developed in mid-2009 to screen for the disease.
 In early 2010, scientists found some Tasmanian devils, mostly in the north-west of Tasmania, that are genetically different enough for their bodies to recognise the cancer as foreign.
 They have only one major histocompatibility complex, whereas the cancerous cells have both.